 Growing Veterans loves our volunteers, and we wouldn’t be able to accomplish the tall orders without them.
 Volunteering at Growing Veterans is a deeper interaction than merely volunteering.
 It is essential to our mission — to empower veterans to grow food, communities, and each other — because community decreases veteran isolation, and veteran isolation is a gateway to the multitude of issues that veterans live.
 Volunteers participate shoulder to shoulder alongside veterans, and this simple interaction elicits stories and commonalities which make us a feel something greater than ourselves.

-In 2015, Growing Veterans had a great time with volunteers.
-456 volunteers donated 4,396 hours which is the equivalent of $101,415 in economic impact (using National standard of $23.07/hr).
-This accounts for the volunteer time, skills, labor, and how it affects the direction of managing Growing Veterans’ programs.
+In 2016, Growing Veterans had a great time with volunteers.
+350 volunteers donated 3,500 hours which is the equivalent of $84,490.00 in economic impact (based on the National Standard rate for volunteer hours of $24.14).
+These numbers account for the volunteer time, skills, labor, and how it affects the direction of managing Growing Veterans’ programs.
 Even though Growing Veterans benefits from volunteers, volunteers benefit from sharing their time with us.
-The Corporation for National & Community Service maintains a good registry of the benefits of volunteering.
+The Corporation for National & Community Service maintains a proper registry of the benefits of volunteering.
 In 2007, they published an article titled “The Health Benefits of Volunteering: A Review of Recent Research” that validates the good feelings experienced during and after volunteering, Research found that

 Volunteer activities can strengthen the social ties that protect individuals from isolation during difficult times, while the experience of helping others leads to a sense of greater self-worth and trust.

 Growing Veterans Volunteer Contacts

 Questions about volunteering at the Whatcom or Skagit farms?
 Contact Erin Hendrix at email@example.com.